tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swaggerhub_smartbear.md

 Previously, I explored using the open-source [Swagger UI project](pubapis_swagger.html) as a way to render your [OpenAPI specification document](pubapis_openapi_tutorial_overview.html).
 [SwaggerHub](https://app.swaggerhub.com/) is the commercial version of Swagger UI.
 You can see a comparison of features [here](https://swaggerhub.com/swagger-open-source-comparison/).

 {: .tip}
-You can see a demo of the [sample weather API on SwaggerHub here](https://app.swaggerhub.com/apis/IdRatherBeWriting/MashapeWeatherAPI/2.3).
+You can see a demo of the [sample OpenWeatherMap API on SwaggerHub here](https://app.swaggerhub.com/apis/IdRatherBeWriting/open-weather_map_api/2.5).
 On the demo page, click the download arrow icon in the upper-right corner to see the list of client and server SDKs that you can download from SwaggerHub.

 {% if site.format == "web" %}
 * TOC